 Pb : Bubble point pressure (Pa) Rp: Pore radius (m) σ : Surface tension (N/m)

 CubeSats and SmallSats have become widely used due to their low costs, fast development times, and increases in capabilities with advanced electronics and deployable mechanisms.
 The increase in capabilities for compact satellites, however, also results in higher heat loads which require an advanced thermal management solution beyond the use of high thermal conductivity materials for heat spreading.
-Loop heat pipes (LHPs) are a passive solution which are capable of transporting heat from electronics to deployable radiators, but they are currently cost prohibitive for most CubeSat and SmallSat applications.
-The use of a 3D printed wick has the potential to significantly reduce LHP fabrication costs while also improving long term reliability.
-The use of a DMLS fabrication process can eliminate multiple laborintensive fabrication steps including machining vapor grooves in the primary wick and wick insertion into an aluminum saddle.
+Loop heat pipes (LHPs) are a passive solution that are capable of transporting heat from electronics to deployable radiators, but they are currently cost-prohibitive for most CubeSat and SmallSat applications.
+The use of a 3D-printed wick has the potential to significantly reduce LHP fabrication costs while also improving long-term reliability.
+The use of a DMLS fabrication process can eliminate multiple labor-intensive fabrication steps including machining vapor grooves in the primary wick and wick insertion into an aluminum saddle.
 The ability to print solid and porous wick material together in a single part eliminates the need for the conventional knife-edge seal which improves reliability.